 This article is based on guidance for England, please see links below for specific guidance for Wales, Scotland and Northern Ireland.
-Information relating to infection control and much of the information aimed at the public is relevant in all four UK countries:
+Information relating to infection control and some of the information aimed at the public is relevant in all four UK countries:

 - Health Protection Scotland guidance for primary care

 - Public Health Wales latest information

 - Public Health Agency Northern Ireland latest information